SDRausty/SDRausty/README.md

 [Service Duck](https://github.com/serviceanimals) Chester 2 and [Service Dog](https://github.com/serviceanimals) Princess Playing in the Snowscape, January 2022
 <p>
-<q>Isaiah 11:6 The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid; and the calf and the young lion and the fatling together; and a little child shall lead them.</q>
+Isaiah 11:6 <q>The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid; and the calf and the young lion and the fatling together; and a little child shall lead them.</q>
 <hr>

 [`mkdip`](https://github.com/TermuxArch/TermuxArch/blob/master/archlinuxconfig.bash#L230) [`~/serviceanimals/{dog,duck,rabbit,turkey}`](https://github.com/serviceanimals/)